BeckerMax/multidisk-bosh-release/README.md

 - Change so that more than two disks can be attached

+# Open Questions

+- What happens if there is a persistent_disk in addition configured?
+- Does resizing work?
+- Do I need to create a partition or can I just create a filesystem??
+- Do jobs have the right permissions to write to the disk? vcap seems not.

 # General Notes:

 How to partiton and mount a disk with parted:

 - Find the attached disk
   - lsblk

 - Create partition table (gpt):
   - parted /dev/vdc
   - (parted) mklabel gpt